Case Study:

 The Pattern Library

 The visual DNA is expressed through a series of custom motifs.
-We reinterpreted traditional Ryusui (flowing water) patterns to represent the elements of Water, Earth, and Fire.
+We reinterpreted traditional Ryusui (flowing water) patterns to represent the elements of Water, Earth, Wood and Fire.

-These are anchored by the "7" pattern—a geometric abstraction of the brand’s namesake that signifies completeness and serves as a quiet signature across all touchpoints.
+These are anchored by the "7" pattern, a geometric abstraction of the brand’s namesake that signifies completeness and serves as a quiet signature across all touchpoints.

 Indigo is The New Black

-To differentiate from the industry's reliance on red-and-black clichés, we centered the brand on Indigo and Gold.
+To differentiate from the industry's reliance on red and black clichés, we centered the brand on Indigo and Gold.
 This pairing signals quality and tradition without the visual weight of dark backgrounds.
-Grounded by earthy secondary tones—Stone, Wood, and Salmon—the liberal use of white space achieves a modern, design-magazine aesthetic.
+Grounded by earthy secondary tones Stone, Wood, and Salmon the liberal use of white space achieves a modern, design-magazine aesthetic.

 The Transformation

 The menu is where the brand becomes tactile.
-We replaced traditional, cluttered layouts with a minimalist, editorial approach—leaning on white space and patterns to guide the guest.
+We replaced traditional, cluttered layouts with a minimalist, editorial approach leaning on white space and patterns to guide the guest.
 By organizing the culinary journey through elements like 'Ocean' and 'Fire,' we transformed a standard menu into a curated design magazine experience.

-Whitespace was my biggest ally.
+“Whitespace was my biggest ally.
 In the Thai dining scene, there's a tendency to fill every inch of the page.
-By pushing back and giving the imagery room to breathe, we immediately signaled to the guest that Shichi is a premium, modern destination.
+By pushing back and giving the imagery room to breathe, we immediately signaled to the guest that Shichi is a premium, modern destination.”

 Tangible Objects